 If you are playing in a band, try focusing intently on what your bassist is playing.
-The two of you are responsible for holding down the rhythm section, so developing strong synergy with your bass player is a must.
+The two of you are responsible for holding down the rhythm section.
+Therefore, developing strong synergy with your bass player is a must.
 While it is a general rule of thumb that the bassist follows your rhythm, you should actively listen to each other and provide rhythmic feedback where necessary.
 Having a tight bass + drum combo is what makes good bands sound great.

 And there you have it, 5 tips to solve your rushing or dragging issues.
 If you follow the steps listed above, you will never get a cymbal thrown at you during band practice (hopefully).
-Good luck, and happy practicing!
+Good luck, and happy practising!

-Got a question about the Soundbrenner wearables?
+Got a question about Soundbrenner wearables?
 Reach out to us at [email protected], we’re happy to help!